Desktop Access Configuration Reference | Teleport

 connection to a Teleport Proxy.
 The Windows Desktop Service establishes a

-reverse tunnel to the proxy, and both registration with the Auth Server and
+reverse tunnel to the proxy, and both registration with the Auth Service and

 desktop sessions are performed over this tunnel.
 To enable this mode, ensure